jack-mcloughlin/breast-cancer-gene-expression-prediction/README.md

    - Top genes identified and coefficients visualized for insight into biological relevance.

 ## Results
 - **Top 10 genes** most predictive of treatment response were identified using ANOVA F-score.
+These genes were: ABCA7, ALDH16A1, CDCA8, H2AC11, H2BC11, H2BC12, LRRC37A4P, PAQR6, SOX15 and TMNT2.
 - **Test accuracy:** Logistic regression achieved ~91% test accuracy.
 - **Cross-validation accuracy:** ~58% (reflects small sample size and need for robust evaluation).

 ## Key Insights
-- Predictive modeling can highlight potential biomarkers.
-- Small sample sizes require careful feature selection and regularization.
-- Logistic regression coefficients provide interpretable insights into gene contributions.
+Using predictive modeling, potential biomarkers can be highlighted but small sample sizes mean that careful feature selection and regularization is necessary.
+The logistic regression coefficients give key insights into which genes can contribute to treatment responses.

-## Requirements
+## Limitations
-- Python 3.x
-- pandas, numpy, matplotlib, seaborn
-- scikit-learn
+The divergence between test accuracy and cross-validation performance suggests high sensitivity to the train-test split, likely due to the small N=51 sample size.
+This highlights the risk of overfitting in high-dimensional biological data.

 ## Next Steps
 - Expand to larger datasets for more robust models.